 Is Turning 26 A Qualifying Life Event?

-Because it is one of the few QLE’s you can anticipate, take advantage of the fact that you can enroll in health insurance spanning 60 days before and after your birthday!
-Missing that deadline will mean that you’ll have to wait for up to 10 months for the next Open Enrollment Period.
+Because it is one of the few QLEs you can anticipate, you are able to enroll in health insurance 60 days before and after your birthday.
+Missing that deadline will mean that you’ll have to wait for up to 10 months for the next available Open Enrollment Period.

 Special Enrollment Periods

-If you have a Qualifying Life Event, you’ll need to sign up for the Special Enrollment Period within 60 days of that change.
-Some life events may not qualify for enrollment during the Special Enrollment Period.
-Here are a few of the higher searched life events that ultimately will not be eligible as a QLE:
+It is important to remember that not all life events are eligible for enrollment during the Special Enrollment Period.
+Here are a few of the most searched life events that ultimately will not be eligible as a QLE:

-- Voluntarily dropping your health care coverage
+- Voluntarily dropping your health care coverage.

 - Learning that your primary physician is not in your network.